jpdias/node-red-contrib-self-healing/README.md

 - Nodes should be available under the SHEN tab of the *node palette*.

 - [Installing Costum Nodes -- Official Documentation](https://nodered.org/docs/creating-nodes/first-node#testing-your-node-in-node-red)

+### Citing this Work

+If you find this code useful in your research, please consider citing:

+    @inproceedings{DiasICCS2020,
+        author="Dias, Jo{\~a}o Pedro and Lima, Bruno and Faria, Jo{\~a}o Pascoal and Restivo, Andr{\'e} and Ferreira, Hugo Sereno", editor="Krzhizhanovskaya, Valeria V. and Z{\'a}vodszky, G{\'a}bor and Lees, Michael H. and Dongarra, Jack J. and Sloot, Peter M. A. and Brissos, S{\'e}rgio and Teixeira, Jo{\~a}o", title="Visual Self-healing Modelling for Reliable Internet-of-Things Systems", booktitle="Computational Science -- ICCS 2020",
+        year="2020",
+        publisher="Springer International Publishing",
+        address="Cham",
+        pages="357--370",
+        isbn="978-3-030-50426-7"
+    }